n3mo/s/README.md

-When the given expression matches the string, this function returns a list of the whole matching string and a string for each matched subexpressions.
+When the given expression matches the string, this function returns a list of the whole matching string and a string for each matched subexpression.
 If it did not match the returned value is an empty list '().

 ```scheme